Lab-in-the-loop therapeutic antibody design with deep learning

 Abstract

-Therapeutic antibody design is a complex multi-property optimization problem that traditionally relies on expensive search through sequence space.
-Here, we introduce “Lab-in-the-loop,” a new approach to antibody design that orchestrates generative machine learning models, multi-task property predictors, active learning ranking and selection, andin vitroexperimentation in a semi-autonomous, iterative optimization loop.
-By automating the design of antibody variants, property prediction, ranking and selection of designs to assay in the lab, and ingestion ofin vitrodata, we enable a holistic, end-to-end approach to antibody optimization.
-We apply lab-in-the-loop to four clinically relevant antigen targets: EGFR, IL-6, HER2, and OSM.
-Over 1,800 unique antibody variants are designed and tested, derived from lead molecule candidates obtained via animal immunization and state-of-the-art immune repertoire mining techniques.
-Four lead candidate and four design crystal structures are solved to reveal mechanistic insights into the effects of mutations.
-We perform four rounds of iterative optimization and report 3–100×better binding variants for every target and ten candidate lead molecules, with the best binders in a therapeutically relevant 100 pM range.
+Therapeutic antibody design is a complex multi-property optimization problem with substantial promise for improvement with the application of machine learning methods.
+Towards realizing that promise, we introduce "Lab-in-the loop," a new approach that orchestrates state-of-the-art repertoire mining methods, generative machine learning models, multi-task property predictors, active learning ranking and selection, and in vitro experimentation in a semi-autonomous, iterative optimization loop.
+By automating the design of antibody variants, property prediction, ranking and selection of designs to assay in the lab, and ingestion of in vitro data, we enable an end-to-end approach to developing computationally-informed therapeutic antibody design pipelines.
+We apply lab-in-the-loop to eleven seed antibodies obtained via animal immunization with four clinically relevant antigen targets: EGFR, IL-6, HER2, and OSM.
+Over 1,800 unique antibody variants are tested throughout four rounds of iterative optimization identifying 3-100x better binding variants for all targets and 10/11 seeds, with the best binders exceeding 100 pM affinity, demonstrating a process by which end-to-end machine learning can be developed for therapeutic antibody development.

 Related articles